 Resilient Communities simply means that everyone mucks in to lend a helping hand when an incident occurs.
-The beauty of the Resilient Communities Team is that other people from the neighbouring communities of Crailing, Eckford and Ulston could also have been called on to lend a hand and mobilise assistance in time of need.
+The beauty of the Resilient Communities Team is that other people from the neighbouring communities of Crailing, Eckford and Ulston can also be called on to lend a helping hand and mobilise additional assistance in time of need.
 Although additional support is not usually required it is a comfort to know that there are people prepared to help if needs be.

 What potential emergency situations could we possibly have?
 Our Resilient Communities Coordinators have identified the risks (see below) and are prepared to Coordinate activities but would value your support in helping out, in time of need, in any way you can.